kronmillerg/crossfire-cyborg/readme.txt

             confusing circumstances.
       - name is the human-readable name of the object, which will often contain internal spaces.
+  - I think _watching_ for changes to items might be a lost cause.
+The messages for when you drop or pick up an item come through as something like: watch item2 ## bytes unparsed: 00 00 0c 6f [...]
+    In other words, a bunch of totally unparsed bytes encoded in hex.

 Manipulating items directly:
   - Use "monitor" then click on things to see the syntax.